Sinking Funds: A Beginner's Guide to Planned Savings

 - Be realistic about amounts: Underestimating defeats the purpose

-- Automate contributions: Set up automatic transfers
+- Automate contributions: Set up automatic transfers on payday

 - Don’t mix with emergency fund: Keep them separate